Help Florin's dream come true!

 His goal is to pass on the culture inherited from his father to his children.
-Her older son, Florinel, performed with success with his band Codobanda on the Hungarian folk talent show "Felszállott a Páva" in 2019.
+His older son, Florinel, performed with success with his band Codobanda on the Hungarian folk talent show "Felszállott a Páva" in 2019.

 Florin moved from Pălatca to Cluj-Napoca to provide his children with opportunities for institutional music education and further education which is available in the city.
 His sons are students of the folk music program of the Kallós Foundation in Cluj-Napoca.

 Florin moved to the city, nevertheless his biggest dream is to buy a small house in Pălatca where he could create a memorial house in the honor of the legacy of the old musicians - the Kodoba, Mácsingó and Radák families - with photos, museum items and the possibility to listen to original recordings from them.
 The memorial house can also serve as a venue for playing local live folk music and thus preserve the local folk music traditions.